 Organizational Sciences and Communication

-The Department of Organizational Sciences and Communication provides a multi-disciplinary home for faculty and undergraduate, masters, and doctoral students interested in the study, interpretation, and improvement of organizational and communication phenomena.
-At the individual, interpersonal, group, organizational, societal, and global levels, the department seeks to increase understanding of communication and organizations by incorporating a variety of epistemological and methodological approaches.
+The Department of Organizational Sciences and Communication provides a multidisciplinary home for faculty and undergraduate, master's, and doctoral students interested in the study, interpretation, and improvement of organizational and communication phenomena.
+The department seeks to increase understanding of communication and organizations at the individual, interpersonal, group, organizational, societal, and global levels, by incorporating a variety of epistemological and methodological approaches.
+The department comprises three programs:

-The Communication program has a history as old as the university itself, with academic work in rhetoric dating back to the original charter in 1821.
-The program explores how people constitute and share meaning in an abstract world.
+The Communication program explores how people constitute and share meaning in an abstract world.
 Current curricular offerings probe communication events as media-bound occurrences, studying the verbal and nonverbal, oral or written, live or mass media nature of communication phenomena.
-A major in communication and two minors (communication and organizational communication) are offered.
+A major in communication, two minors (communication and organizational communication), and a master's degree in communication management are offered.

 - Bachelor of Arts with a major in communication